 The notation is intended to maximise coherence with universal abstraction.
-The type-role of a existential abstraction ($[x!b]d$) can be intuitively understood as an infinite disjunction ($d\gsub{x}{b_1}\vee d\gsub{x}{b_2}\ldots$ where $b_i:b$ for all $i$).
+The type-role of an existential abstraction ($[x!b]d$) can be intuitively understood as an infinite disjunction ($d\gsub{x}{b_1}\vee d\gsub{x}{b_2}\ldots$ where $b_i:b$ for all $i$).
 A proof of an existential abstraction ($[x!b]d$) must prove one of the instances (say $d\gsub{x}{b_j}$), i.e.~it must provide an instance of the quantification domain ($b_j:b$) and an element proving the instantiated formula ($c:d\gsub{x}{b_j}$).
-This is formalized in rule \pdef\ with a new operator called {\em protected definition} combining the two elements and a tag for the abstraction type ($\prdef{x}{a}{c}{d}$)\footnote{The type tag $d$ in $\prdef{x}{a}{c}{d}$ is necessary to ensure uniqueness of types}.
-This means that two deductions ($a$ and $c$), where one ($c$) is using the other one ($a$) in its type, are simultaneously abstracted from in an existential abstraction type.
-The element-role of a existential abstraction ($[x!a]b$) is not one of a logical operator but of an entity providing an infinite list of instances ($b\gsub{x}{a_1}$, $b\gsub{x}{a_2}$, $\ldots$ where $a_i:a$ for all $i$).
+This is formalized in rule \pdef\ with a new operator called \emph{protected definition} combining the two elements and a tag for the abstraction type ($\prdef{x}{a}{c}{d}$)\footnote{The type tag $d$ in $\prdef{x}{a}{c}{d}$ is necessary to ensure uniqueness of types}.
+This means that two deductions ($a$ and $c$), where one ($c$) is using the other one ($a$) in its type, are simultaneously abstracted into an existential abstraction type\footnote{In Section~\ref{related.definition}, we discuss the restriction that $x$ may not occur free in $c$ and how it could be relaxed.}.
+The element-role of an existential abstraction ($[x!a]b$) is not the one of a logical operator but of an entity providing an infinite list of instances ($b\gsub{x}{a_1}$, $b\gsub{x}{a_2}$, $\ldots$ where $a_i:a$ for all $i$).
 But, as we just discussed above with respect to typing of universal abstractions (\absu), this is sufficient to type it to a universal abstraction (\abse).
 Hence the element-roles of universal and existential abstraction are equivalent.
 Pragmatically the element-role of existential abstraction is less frequently used and of less importance.
 This is the reason why the notation for existential abstractions is more ``type-oriented'' than that of universal abstraction.

-In analogy to the type-elimination of universal abstraction, {\em projections} ($\pleft{a}$ and $\pright{a}$ \footnote{A postfix notation has been chosen since it seems more intuitive for projection sequences.}) are introduced as type-eliminators for existential abstraction with obvious equivalence laws.
+In analogy to the type-elimination of universal abstraction, \emph{projections} ($\pleft{a}$ and $\pright{a}$ \footnote{A postfix notation has been chosen since it seems more intuitive for projection sequences.}) are introduced as type-eliminators for existential abstraction with obvious equivalence laws.

 The type rules \chin~and \chba~for projections are similar to common rules for $\Sigma$ types, \eg~\cite{luo1989extended}.